magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/multiplayer_state_replication.md

 }
 ```

-`SerialiseComponent` then iterates over all properties and writes them using MsgPack's property packing to convert the `ReplicatedValues`.
+`SerialiseComponent` then iterates over all properties and writes them using MsgPack's property packing to convert the `ReplicatedValue`s.

 ```c++
 PropertyPacker.pack_uint64(Id);